 - Advice and guidance on benefits and social care

-Those retirement schemes which do not have a scheme manager will have lower service charges, but there are obvious benefits with additional help.
-In recent times we have seen the creation of various associations to protect those living in retirement housing developments.
-These include the Associated Retirement Community Operators (ARCO) and Association of Retirement Housing Managers (ARHM).
+Those retirement schemes which do not have a scheme manager will have lower service charges.
+Still, there are obvious benefits to having additional help.
+Recently, we have seen the creation of various associations to protect those living in retirement housing developments.
+These include the Associated Retirement Community Operators (ARCO) and the Association of Retirement Housing Managers (ARHM).

 ARHM code of practice

-Those management organisations which are members of ARHM have a specific code of practice to which they must adhere.
-The broad code covers the following:-
+Those management organisations that are members of ARHM have a specific code of practice to which they must adhere.
+The broad code covers:

 - Provision of services